I was born July 5, 1953, in Los Angeles, California.

 I am a graduate of Glendale High School, the University of California (A.B.
 English Literature, M.A.
 English and Medieval Studies), the Church Divinity School of the Pacific (M.Div.), and the Pittsburgh Theological Seminary (D.Min.).
 In June, 2018, I completed the three-phase Interim Ministry Training Program of the Interim Ministry Network.

 I was ordained as a Deacon and Priest in the Diocese of Northern California of the Episcopal Church.
-Since my ordination I have served in the Diocese of Central Pennsylvania as Curate of St. Andrew's Episcopal Church, State College, Pennsylvania; and as Rector of St. Paul's Episcopal Church, Bloomsburg, Pennsylvania; and in the Diocese of Pittsburgh as Rector of St. Andrew's Episcopal Church, Highland Park, Pittsburgh, Pennsylvania.
-I have also served in adjunct faculty positions and as a Field Education Supervisor at Trinity School for Ministry in Ambridge, Pennsylvania, and at the Pittsburgh Theological Seminary.
+In the following years I served in ministry in the Diocese of Central Pennsylvania--as Curate of St. Andrew's Church, State College, and as Rector of St. Paul's Church, Bloomsburg--and then for over 25 years in the Diocese of Pittsburgh as Rector of St. Andrew's Church, in the Highland Park neighborhood of Pittsburgh.
+I have also held adjunct faculty and Field Education Supervisor positions at Trinity School for Ministry in Ambridge, Pennsylvania, and at the Pittsburgh Theological Seminary.
 Over the years I have contributed essays, book reviews, and poetry in various church-related publications.

-In our Diocese of Pittsburgh I have served twice on the Standing Committee--and with various stints as well on the Committee on Constitution and Canons, the Ecclesiastical Array and Disciplinary Board, the Compensation Committee of Diocesan Council, and numerous other committees and task groups.
-I have twice served the diocese as a clerical Deputy to the General Convention of the Episcopal Church, and additionally I have served twice as a clerical Deputy-Alternate.
-I was for many years in leadership here in Pittsburgh in our local diocesan Clergy Association and at the national level with the National Network of Episcopal Clergy Associations.
+In our Diocese of Pittsburgh I have served twice on the Standing Committee--and with various stints along the way on the Committee on Constitution and Canons, the Ecclesiastical Array and Disciplinary Board, the Compensation Committee of Diocesan Council, and numerous other committees and task groups.
+I have also twice served the diocese as a clerical Deputy to the General Convention of the Episcopal Church--and additionally I have served twice as a clerical Deputy-Alternate.
+I was for many years in leadership in our Pittsburgh diocesan Clergy Association and at the national level with the National Network of Episcopal Clergy Associations.
 I am a Confrater of the Benedictine religious community of St. Gregory's Abbey, in Three Rivers, Michigan, and a Priest Associate of the Community of the Transfiguration, Glendale, Ohio.
-I am also a member of the Evangelical Fellowship in the Anglican Communion, United States of American (EFAC-USA).
+I am also a member of the Evangelical Fellowship in the Anglican Communion, United States of America (EFAC-USA).

-Theologically I center in the Protestant and Reformed low-church branch of our Anglican and Episcopalian heritage--sort of a "1552 BCP" kind of guy--and I have lived out my vocation as best I can as a traditional and old-fashioned "village priest" who loves the Lord and his people and the daily pastoral routines of parish ministry.
+Theologically I center in the Protestant and Reformed low-church branch of our Anglican and Episcopalian heritage--sort of a 1552 BCP kind of guy--and I have lived out my vocation as best I can as a traditional and old-fashioned village parson who loves the Lord and his people and the daily pastoral routines of parish ministry.

 For several years after graduate school and before seminary and ordination I worked as an agent for A.J.
 Fritz & Co., a Customs House Broker and Freight Forwarder in San Francisco, California.
 For two years I also taught English Literature, World Civilizations, United States History, and Civics at East Nicolaus High School, East Nicolaus (Sutter County), California.